Manufacturing Day is your day

 - You are seldom more than 10 feet away from a casting.

-Template for a letter you can send to local schools
+Template for a letter you can send to local schools, elected officials, and the media

-Inspire the next generation of metalcasters by inviting local schools to attend your Manufacturing Day event.
-Click here to download a template you can use to encourage student participation.
+Inspire the next generation of metalcasters by inviting local schools, elected officials, and the media to attend your Manufacturing Day event.

 How to conduct a metalcasting demonstration (Foundry-in-a-Box)